 1. Maximize Your Retirement

-The IRS recently released their Contribution and Benefit Limits for 2023.
-As you can imagine, there are some impressive inflation adjustments.
+The IRS recently released their Contribution and Benefit Limits for 2024.

 Don’t forget to max-out your 401(k) contribution for this year.
-If you are 50 years or older (or will turn 50 years old anytime during 2022), you are eligible for the catch-up contribution Make sure you have contributed both the $20,500 deferral and the $6,500 catch-up maximum by December 31st.
-Then, in January, you can elect to defer the new higher amount in 2023.
+If you are 50 years or older (or will turn 50 years old anytime during 2023), you also are eligible for the catch-up contribution.
+Make sure you have contributed both the $22,500 deferral and the $7,500 catch-up maximum (for a total of $30,000) by December 31st.
+Then, in January, you can elect to defer the new higher amount for 2024.

 2. Maximize Your Health Savings Account (HSA)

 HSAs can be a powerful savings tool for high income families.
 In fact, they are the only investment vehicle that delivers triple-tax benefits: contributions are tax-deductible, earnings grow tax-deferred, and withdrawals are tax-free when used for qualified medical expenses.